PMGH/recoil-spike/RecoilNotes.md

 The `FavouriteButton` accepts a `favouriteName` (the name of the key in localstorage) and `itemId` prop that allows the favouriting to be a bit more generic.

-The `FavouriteButton` component uses the `isFavourite` state (boolean) and the `favourites`, `addFavouriteToLocalStorage`, and `removeFavouriteFromLocalStorage` properties returned by the `useFavourites` hook.
+The `FavouriteButton` component uses the `isFavourite` state (boolean) and the `getFavourites`, `addFavouriteToLocalStorage`, and `removeFavouriteFromLocalStorage` functions returned by the `useFavourites` hook.

-When the `FavouriteButton` is clicked it checks if the favourite already exists in localStorage.
-If it does then it runs the `removeFavouriteFromLocalStorage` function, otherwise the beer ID is added to the favourites array in localStorage by the `addFavouriteToLocalStorage` function.
+When the `FavouriteButton` is clicked it checks if the favourite already exists in localStorage using the `getFavourites` function.
+If it exists as a favourite then it runs the `removeFavouriteFromLocalStorage` function, otherwise the beer ID is added to the favourites array in localStorage by the `addFavouriteToLocalStorage` function.